Adrian Kempe

-Michael Adrian Kempe (born 13 September 1996) is a Swedish professional ice hockey player who is a right winger for the Los Angeles Kings of the National Hockey League (NHL).
+Michael Adrian Kempe (born 13 September 1996) is a Swedish professional ice hockey player who is a right winger and alternate captain for the Los Angeles Kings of the National Hockey League (NHL).
 Kempe was selected by the Kings in the first round (29th overall) of the 2014 NHL entry draft.

 Early life

 Kempe was born on 13 September 1996 in Kramfors, Sweden.

 Playing career

 Modo Hockey

 Kempe made his Swedish Hockey League (SHL) debut playing with Modo Hockey during the 2013–14 season.
 At the end of the season, Kempe was selected in the first round (29th overall) by the Los Angeles Kings in the 2014 NHL entry draft.
 He returned to Modo for the 2014–15 season.